meganzhang88/comp401/README.md

 String.format("%.2f, value)
 ```

-Also, you can not assume that the same item may not show up more than once for the same customer.
+You can not assume that the same item may not show up more than once for the same customer.
 For example, the following is valid input for A1Adept or A1Jedi that will produce the same results as above.

 ```
 6